The Night of the Iguana (film): Production

-James Garner claimed that he was originally offered the role played by Richard Burton but he declined because "it was just too Tennessee Williams for me."

-In September 1963, Huston, Lyon and Burton, accompanied by Elizabeth Taylor, arrived at Puerto Vallarta—a "remote little fishing village"—for principal photography, which lasted 72 days.
+In September 1963, John Huston, Sue Lyon, and Burton, accompanied by Elizabeth Taylor, arrived at Puerto Vallarta – a "remote little fishing village" – for principal photography in Mismaloya, which lasted 72 days.
 Huston liked the area's fishing so much that he bought a $30,000 house "in a cottage colony eight miles outside town."

 By March 1964, months before the film's release, gossip about the film's production was widespread.
-Huston received a Writers Guild of America award for advancing "the literature of the motion picture through the years."
+Huston later received a Laurel Award for Screenwriting Achievement at the 16th Writers Guild of America Awards for advancing "the literature of the motion picture through the years."
 At the award dinner, Allan Sherman performed a song to the tune of "Streets of Laredo" with lyrics that included, "They were down there to film The Night of the Iguana / With a star-studded cast and a technical crew. / They did things at night midst the flora and fauna / That no self-respecting iguana would do."

+In a session overseen by then recording engineer Don LaFontaine, a young, "very nervous", and, in retrospect, instantly recognizable James Earl Jones narrated the film's trailer.

+In 1994 James Garner claimed that he was originally offered the role of Dr. T. Lawrence Shannon, played by Richard Burton, but he declined because "it was just too Tennessee Williams for me."

 Reception

+Box office

-The film grossed $12 million worldwide at the box office, earning $4.5 million in U.S. theatrical rentals It was the 10th highest-grossing film of 1964.
+The film grossed $12 million worldwide at the box office.
+According to Variety it earned $4.5 million in U.S. and Canadian theatrical rentals and was the 10th highest-grossing film of 1964.